 • promoting closure and the possibility of growth at the end of life.

 The examination will be administered to candidates from the ABIM, ABA, ABFM, ABOG, ABP, ABPMR, ABPN, ABR, and ABS at the same time in the same testing centers.
 Participation in the certification program is voluntary.
 Certification is not required of practitioners in this field, and the certificate does not confer privileges to practice.

 Please Note: This is a brief summary of training requirements and not intended to be all inclusive.
 Read the current Information for Applicants publication for all requirements for Initial Certification in the Subspecialty of Hospice and Palliative medicine.

 To achieve certification in hospice and palliative medicine, candidates from the ABPN must hold a valid certificate in psychiatry, neurology, or neurology with special qualification in child neurology and fulfill all of the following requirements:

-• Have met all training requirements (if applying through training pathway) by July 31 of the year of the examination.
+• Have met all training requirements by July 31 of the year of the examination

-NOTE: Candidates from other Boards should contact those Board for information regarding certification requirements.
+NOTE: Candidates from other Boards should contact those Boards for information regarding certification requirements.